 Not-to-Miss Temples in Angkor Wat

-Angkor Wat is the most well known of the temples in the ancient city of Angkor.
+Angkor Wat is the most well-known of the temples in the ancient city of Angkor.
 The view of Angkor Wat from the reflection pond at the front entrance is the one that every tourist here wants to snap.
 And the iconic temple shape is actually on the Cambodian flag.

 Built in the first half of the 12th century by King Suryavarman II, it is believed that construction took 30 years.
-And because the temple is oriented to the west rather than the east, as most Khmer temples are, it is believe that Suryavarman intended it to be his mausoleum upon his death.
+And because the temple is oriented to the west rather than the east, as most Khmer temples are, it is believed that Suryavarman intended it to be his mausoleum upon his death.

 Angkor Wat is a large temple so you’ll need at least an hour or two to get through it.
-You must climb a set of steep stairs to reach the central temple and
+You must climb a set of steep stairs to reach the central temple and generally, a queue of people is waiting to get in.
+The central temple opens at 6:40 am and it’s best to get into line sometime between 7 am and 7:30 am.
+That way you miss the opening rush as well as the tour bus groups.

 Ta Prohm was constructed in the late 12th to early 13th centuries.
 It is one of the most popular complexes in the Angkor Archaeological Park due to the fact that it is literally being consumed by the surrounding jungle.
 Strangler figs are wrapping their massive roots around these buildings which creates a setting unlike anything you’ve ever seen before (unless you’ve watched Lara Croft Tomb Raider as parts of it were filmed right in this temple).